firstbatchxyz/dria-oracle-sdk/README.md

 ### Using Arweave

 As you may have noticed, we have written `const storage = new ArweaveStorage();` above.
 This is because we save from gas costs by writing large strings to Arweave and storing its transaction id instead of the string itself within the contract.
+If you omit Arweave by not passing this argument to the `Oracle` constructor, Arweave messages will not be downloaded automatically, nor large values will not be uploaded.

 In a contract, if we see a stringified object such as `{ arweave: "tx-id-here"}` then this belongs to an Arweave transaction.
 Oracle nodes can understand this, and read the actual content from Arweave.
 Even further, they can write their results to Arweave the same way, from which the SDK understands and downloads the output!
 In short, there are two types of operations: